 You should be prepared to drive a manual car and van in the Faroe Islands.
 As with the rest of the world (besides the US), most of the cars in the Faroe Islands are manual, but there are a few automatic vehicles.
-If you do require one an automatic car make sure to book well in advance and expect to pay a premium for it.
+If you require an automatic car, make sure to book well in advance and expect to pay a premium.

 Consider the size of your car before you book.
-With a larger car comes reduced fuel economy so you’ll be paying more for that larger vehicle in more ways than one.
-Gas is really expensive in Faroe Islands so think carefully about the model of car you choose.
+With a larger car comes reduced fuel economy, so you’ll be paying more for that larger vehicle in more ways than one.
+Gas is costly in the Faroe Islands so think carefully about the model of the car you choose.

 A 4×4 car rental is not necessary for driving around the Faroe Islands

-The network of roads in the Faroe Islands are in really great shape.
+The network of roads in the Faroe Islands is in really great shape.
 Most of the islands are connected by modern tunnels with two lanes.
 Roads are well paved and clearly marked.
-There’s really no need for a 4×4 in the Faroe Islands.
+There’s no need for a 4×4 in the Faroe Islands.

 Upfront costs with renting a car in the Faroe Islands

 Arriving without a booking will almost certainly cost you more.
 Understandably, the larger the vehicle, the higher the price will be.